 Implicit in Criss’s story, it seemed to me, was a reminder of who most needed to watch the film and reflect on its message: white people like me.
 If we want to be allies, we need knowledge.
 As white writer Robin Diangelo urges in White Fragility: Why It’s So Hard for White People to Talk about Racism, we need to educate ourselves.

 And one way we can do so is by engaging with the texts from people of color that can support our learning.
-(Note: Diangelo cautions us “not to depend on people of color for our racial education,” that is, not to try to force such colleagues to take charge of our learning and manage it for us (146).
+Note, in that context, that Diangelo cautions us “not to depend on people of color for our racial education,” that is, not to try to force such colleagues to take charge of our learning and manage it for us (146).
 Instead, she says, we need to reflect critically on our own experiences and shortcomings (148).
 We need to listen carefully and empathetically when advice is offered to us, recognizing that “Many people of color are committed to teaching whites about racism (on their own terms),” and that some of that teaching lies in “books, websites, films” and personal interactions (146).
 We need to pay close attention to those resources.
 When They See Us offers just such an opportunity for learning.

 The backstory of When They See Us